agentlang-ai/agentlang-docs/docs/language/data-model/attribute.md

 ```
 :check - a single-arg Clojure predicate for validating values assigned to the attribute
-:unique - if `true`, fractl will ensure each instance of an entity will have a different value for this attribute
+:unique - if `true`, Fractl will ensure each instance of an entity will have a different value for this attribute
 :immutable - if `true`, once assigned, the attribute's value will remain read-only
 :optional - if `true`, attribute value is optional
 :default - the default value of the attribute
 :type - name of the attribute's type
-:guid - if `true`, the attribute will be used by fractl to uniquely identify each instance of an entity
+:guid - if `true`, the attribute will be used by Fractl to uniquely identify each instance of an entity
 :expr - a Clojure expression that will be evaluated to compute the attribute's value
 :format - a regex pattern for validating an attribute of type :Kernel/String
 :listof - only a list (a Clojure vector) of the specified type can be assigned to the attribute